 Performing Arts Fort Worth (PAFW) owns and operates Bass Performance Hall.
-The mission of the Nancy Lee and Perry R Bass Performance Hall is: • To serve as a permanent home to major performing arts organizations of Fort Worth, and as a premier venue for other attractions so as to enhance the range, quality and accessibility of cultural fare available to the public • To promulgate arts education • To contribute to the cultural life of Fort Worth, Tarrant County and the region.
-The Hall also functions as a “classroom” for more than 70,000 children each year, enriching their educational experiences through a variety of performing arts programs – provided free of charge by the PAFW Children’s Education Program.
-To ensure that the performing arts are a fundamental part of every student’s education, a partnership was established with the Fort Worth ISD, leading to a district-wide mandate that all students in 1st-5th grades attend a Children’s Education Program (CEP) curriculum-based performance each year.
-In its 16th year, the CEP continues to provide free programs to school-age children to experience the best of the performing arts.
-In April 2012, the CEP surpassed a major milestone, bringing more than one million children to the Hall.
-JLFW volunteers are CEP ambassadors or representatives who extend a personal connection, delivering critical communication to the schools, including CEP policies and procedures, transportation guidelines, study guide details, maps and signage and contact information.
+The Hall functions as a “classroom” for more than 70,000 children each year, enriching their educational experiences through a variety of performing arts programs – provided free of charge by the PAFW Children’s Education Program.
+To ensure that the performing arts are a fundamental part of every student’s education, a partnership was established with Fort Worth ISD, leading to a district-wide mandate that all students in 1st-5th grades attend a Children’s Education Program (CEP) curriculum-based performance each year.
+Now in its 19th year, the CEP continues to provide free programs to school-age children to experience the best of the performing arts.
+JLFW volunteers are CEP ambassadors or representatives who extend a personal connection, delivering critical communication to the schools, including CEP policies and procedures, transportation guidelines, study guide details, maps, and signage and contact information.

 RECOVERY RESOURCE COUNCIL

-Camp L4 (Live, Learn, Laugh, Love) is a day camp for at-risk youth ages 6-12.
+Recovery Resource Council runs the Camp L4 (Live, Learn, Laugh, Love) day camp for at-risk youth ages 6-12.
 Children are from local homeless and domestic violence shelters, foster homes and children whose parents have used Recovery Resource Council Services for drug and alcohol addiction.
 JLFW volunteers serve as camp counselors and are actively involved in a variety of youth activities throughout the week including both indoor and outdoor activities such as support groups, crafts, games, hiking, fishing, canoeing, and swimming.

 RONALD MCDONALD HOUSE